-The Russian Federation's invasion of Ukraine and the subsequent global response to those military actions may have significant financial effects on many entities.
-These include entities with physical operations in Ukraine, Russia and Belarus, as well as indirect interests (e.g. suppliers and customers, investments and lenders).
+These factors may have significant financial effects on many entities.
+These include entities with physical operations in those affected areas and sectors as well as indirect interests (e.g., suppliers and customers, investments and lenders).

-These illustrative financial statements reflect changes to the requirements of IFRS; however, they have not been modified to reflect common effects of COVID-19 or Russian Federation's invasion of Ukraine.
+These illustrative financial statements reflect changes to the requirements of NZ IFRS Accounting Standards; however, they have not been modified significantly to reflect common effects of these macroeconomic factors.

-For more information on the financial reporting implications of COVID-19, refer to BDO's Global IFRS microsite.
-For detailed guidance on financial reporting impacts of the Ukraine-Russia conflict for entities that apply IFRS Accounting Standards (IFRS), please refer to BDO's IFR Bulletins and other publications on IFRS reporting microsite.
+For detailed guidance on financial reporting impacts of some of these recurring issues, please refer to BDO's IFR Bulletins and other publications on IFRS reporting microsite.